[This Commentary originally appeared in the February 1, 1990 issue of The Mendon-Honeoye Falls-Lima Sentinel.]

 I cannot fault Japan – or any other nation for that matter – for the current state of The American Way.
 Indeed, the democracies around the world have excelled because they have embraced the ideals and principles of freedom and self-determination.
 Even the communist bloc has begun to shed the archaic tradition of despotic autocracy.

 To be perfectly honest, we must congratulate our worldly brethren for having the tenacity to climb out of the morass mankind has spent its history creating.
 We must also salute ourselves, or specifically, the generation or two before us.
-Those brave Americans committed themselves to the self-sacrifice necessary to propel the war ravaged word to economic self-sufficiency.
+Those brave Americans committed themselves to the self-sacrifice necessary to propel the war ravaged world to economic self-sufficiency.

 Maybe I’m a little sad because Japan’s entry into space exploration signals the end of another tower of American pride – a tower very close to my heart.
 But perhaps more significantly, I am saddened by the apathy many Americans, particularly younger Americans, display toward this event.
 We seem too easily pleased with ourselves and our yuppie toys to take on the bigger challenges of tomorrow.
 Eat, drink and be merry, for tomorrow we shall die!